Paymvi/ChessPal/PROGRESS.md

 We now have a working app in the sense that there is a fully functioning chessboard, and when the player makes a move, the app uses **Stockfish + ChatGPT** to give feedback and guide the user when asked.

+Credit to Bolt for making the Chessboard component and ChatGPT for helping us create the copyright license.

 <br>

 # Design Refinements